 A nation emerges from ancestors in countless numbers sacrificed their flesh and blood, and their bodies piled up and filled it.
 “Rajun Villagers”, our ancestors, were willing to sacrifice everything even their lives to secure and handover this land to be inherited down to us.
 The question is…how we will be able to secure and handover this inheritance to the next generation.

 Seriously, part 9 was the most difficult watch.
-The ending was done well and the editing of every fighting sequence definitely was in capable hand.
+The ending was done well and the editing of every fighting sequence definitely was in capable hands.
 Even though the story was purely sad, the writing made it compelling and engaging.

 The world today seems to take more and sacrifice less, and may be it’s the starting point of it all.
 It could be 🙂